 The second part of our project argues in favour of a family of solutions—so-called contextualist solutions—which interpret the semantic paradoxes, including revenge arguments, as consistent arguments involving principles whose application shifts the initial context of reasoning to a new, richer context.
 We argue for one particular, and novel, such solution: one that validates both classical logic and exceedingly intuitive principles about ‘true’, and that allows absolutely unrestricted quantification in certain important cases (thus overcoming one of the main defects of current contextualist theories).
 Crucially, the contextualist theory we develop avoids standard and revenge paradoxes in a uniform and principled way, thus offering a coherent and univocal diagnosis and treatment of all semantic paradoxes.

 Our project will be the first comprehensive study of revenge arguments, as well as the first systematic study of contextualist approaches to semantic paradox.
-Our overall aim is to write a monograph on paradox and revenge.
+Our overall aim is to write a monograph on paradox, revenge, and absolute generality.